 Nathaniel Schooler 31:49

 It’s like, you need to just go with your gut instinct, gut instinct. and determination and focus are all keys to all of this.
 Yeah.
-And just hang out with good people online offline, get get rid of idiots from your life.
-Seriously, I’d like I’m shouting, if it’s a bit louder than the rest of this, I mean, because that is what affects you.
-These people that don’t offer any value whatsoever.
+And just hang out with good people online offline, get rid of idiots from your life.
+Seriously, I’d like I’m shouting if it’s a bit louder than the rest of this, I mean because that is what affects you.
+These people don’t offer any value whatsoever.
 No encouragement, no enthusiasm.
 They gossip about every single thing that’s wrong in their lives.
 Yeah, get rid of them.
 Let them go and talk to people that like to wallow in self gratified depressing thoughts.
-Yeah, let let them go say goodbye.
+Yeah, let them go say goodbye.
 So

 Nathaniel Schooler 31:59